-8. Record Keeping
+8. Record keeping

-Staff will record any welfare concern that they have about a child on a Child Disclosure/Concern Record, with a body map (where injuries have been observed) to be passed to the DSL.
+Staff will record any welfare concern that they have about a child on CPOMS, with a body map (where injuries have been observed) to be passed to the DSL.
 Records must be completed as soon as possible after the incident/event and must be signed and dated.
 It is good practice to also note the day of the week.
 Staff must be aware that their records might have to be used as evidence in court and must therefore be mindful of the need to distinguish fact from opinion.
 However, staff must not attempt to investigate a situation themselves.
-CPOMS is used to report all incidents.
+All records of initial incidents/concerns must be recorded in CPOMS.